-Federal civilian employees and others authorized to travel at the government’s expense must follow the policies defined in the Federal Travel Regulation (FTR).
-The FTR includes policies on:
+Federal civilian employees must follow policies defined in the Federal Travel Regulation (FTR).

 Resources for Federal Employees on Travel

-We'll get you the answer or tell you where to find it.
+Ask a real person any government-related question for free.
+They'll get you the answer or let you know where to find it.